Mikhail Shaidorov: 2024–25 season: History-making jump combinations, World silver medal, Four Continents title, and Grand Prix Final

-In March, at the 2025 World Championships in Boston, Massachusetts, United States, Shaidorov placed third after the short program and ultimately won the silver medal with a new personal best free skate score.
+In March, at the 2025 World Championships, Shaidorov placed third after the short program and ultimately won the silver medal with a new personal best free skate score.
 After the event, he said "I just wanted to skate the best I can, enjoy all the emotions in this beautiful arena.
 I wanted to give my maximum.
 I did not think that I would end the season in this way.
 I just enjoyed the moment.
 I thought that there are no limits in this world."
+He also credited his jump combinations for his medal success, adding that the sport is "extremely demanding."

+Shortly after that achievement, Shaidorov approached Kazakhstan's Sports Development Directorate to request a salary increase for both him and his coaches, which they ultimately approved.
+Because of this, Shaidorov was able to move his training back to his hometown of Almaty, where he began training at the Halyk Arena.
+"I'm grateful I was able to train in Almaty, my beloved hometown," he later shared in early 2026.
+"That was my dream...
+I always wanted my training process to be at home."
+Despite the move, Alexei Urmanov continued to act as Shaidorov's head coach.

 In June, the National Olympic Committee of the Republic of Kazakhstan announced that Shaidorov would receive a grant for the upcoming Olympic season.